replayio/replay-cli/packages/replay/README.md

 ### ls

 View information about all known recordings.

+Options:

+- `--all`: Include `uploaded`, `crashUploaded` and `unusable` recordings in the output.
+- `--filter`: Filter the recordings to upload using a [JSONata-compatible filter function](https://docs.jsonata.org/higher-order-functions#filter).
+If used with `--all`, the filter is applied after including all status values.
-Prints a JSON array with one descriptor element for each recording.
+- `--json`: Prints a JSON array with one descriptor element for each recording.

 Recording descriptors have the following required properties:

 - `id`: ID used to refer to this recording in other commands.
 - `createTime`: Time when the recording was created.